matyalatte/tuw/examples/get_start/minimal/README.md

 # Minimal GUI

-Simple Command Runner will read `./gui_definition.json` when launching the executable.
+Tuw will read `./gui_definition.json` when launching the executable.
 You can define a GUI in the JSON file.

 The following JSON is for a minimal GUI that you can make.